 Cyber Insurance from Butler Evans has been sourced from well known and secure Insurers with expertise in this field of Insurance.
 We use a range of insurers in the market to ensure our customers always receive the right product for their needs at the best price available.

-Regulatory Body Investigations Insurance
+GDPR & Regulatory Body Investigations Insurance

 Covers reasonable costs of dealing with a data protection investigation, reimbursement of insurable fines and penalties.

-Top reasons why you should consider Cyber Insurance:
+Some reasons why you should consider Cyber Insurance:

-WHAT DATA DO YOU HOLD?
+GDPR – WHAT DATA DO YOU HOLD?

 In the digital age companies are responsible for increasing amounts of data, both of their customers as well as their own